heyudude/Brawl-Stars-Club-Tools/README.rst

 To the :code:`[Paths]` section of your config file.

-NOTE: This requires about 5GB free in your temp forlder on the machine that crtools runs on.
+NOTE: This requires about 5GB free in your temp forlder on the machine that bstools runs on.
 It will take 10-15 minutes to download and extract, but only the first time you run with the fankit enabled.

 If you have problems, you can manually install the fan kit.
 See